Nurse Anesthesia, MSN

 Program Specific Admission Requirements

 The preferred application deadline is October 1 of the year prior to expected enrollment.
-All admissions requirements for the NA specialization must be met by the application deadline.
+All admission requirements for the NA specialization must be met by the application deadline.

 Applicants for the program must meet the following criteria: